yuja/jj/docs/templates.md

   Surround **non-empty** content with texts such as parentheses.
 * `config(name: String) -> ConfigValue`: Look up configuration value by `name`.

+## Built-in Aliases

+* `hyperlink(url, text)`: Creates a clickable hyperlink using [OSC8 escape sequences](https://github.com/Alhadis/OSC8-Adoption).
+  The `text` will be displayed and clickable, linking to the given `url` in terminals that support OSC8 hyperlinks.

 ## Types

 ### `AnnotationLine` type